Rafael Devers Player Props: Red Sox vs. Guardians

 Rafael Devers At The Plate

-- Devers has picked up an RBI in 56.0% of his games this year, with more than one RBI in 24.0% of his games.
-He has also driven in three or more runs in two contests.
+- Devers has picked up an RBI in 53.8% of his games this season, with more than one RBI in 23.1% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 14 games this year, with multiple runs four times.
+- He has scored in 53.8% of his games this season, with two or more runs scored in 15.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.